 the directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and

 the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-25. Conservation of Energy & Technology Absorption And Foreign Exchange EarningsAnd Outgo
+28. Conservation of Energy & Technology Absorption and Foreign Exchange EarningsAnd Outgo

-Information pursuant to Section 134 the Companies Act 2014 read with Companies(Accounts) rules 2014 forms part of this report.
+Information pursuant to Section 134 the Companies Act 2014 read with Companies(Accounts) rules 2014 is given in Annexure -I which forms part of this report.

-During the year under review prices of raw material namely Acetic Acid & Alcoholwere volatile.
-The price fluctuation in Acetic Acid wasfurther aggravated due to foreignexchange fluctuations.
-The increase in the cost of rawmaterial was not fully absorbed inthe price of our finished product namely Ethyl Acetate dueto slowdown in demand in theuser industry in domestic & international market and alsobecause of surplus production capacity of Ethyl Acetate within India.
-With consistent quality and widercustomer base across the user industries your company has been able to maintainproduction level inspite of the industry slowdown and other various challenges posed inthe market.
+Overall performance of the business of the Company was affected due to volatile pricesof raw material namely Acetic Acid & Alcohol.
+The price fluctuation in Acetic Acid wasfurther aggravated due to foreign exchange fluctuations.
+The increase in the cost of rawmaterial was not fully absorbed in the price of finished product namely Ethyl Acetate dueto slowdown in demand in the user industry in domestic & international market and alsobecause of surplus production capacity of Ethyl Acetate within India.
+It was difficult forthe company to maintain production level due to industry slowdown and other variouschallenges posed in the market.